 Getting the mince into these shells is a bit of a challenge.
 When I was a kid, it was my job.
 My grandmother looks all sweet, but she is a devil in the kitchen and had no shame in telling her 9-year-old granddaughter she was doing a rubbish job.
 Be sure to let the mince cool before spooning it in or your pasta can go a bit mushy.
 The other trick with any baked pasta dish is to pre-cook your pasta until it’s just al dente.
 Make sure you spoon plenty of sauce onto the base of your baking dish before you layer in your shells/snails/lumacone/lasagna sheets/cannelloni.
 Without it, your pasta won’t cook properly and will probably be a little raw when you bite in.

-These are great reheated the next day in the oven or (sharp intake of breath) microwave.
+These are great reheated the next day in the oven or microwave.
 It’s a myth that Italians detest microwaves.
-Most locals I know have gigantic ones.
+Most locals I know have gigantic ones, and some of them have the best ones I’ve seen on the popular website unclutterer.

 Conchiglie ripiene (stuffed pasta shells)